-There are three types of gamelan .
+There are three types of gamelan.
 The most impressive of these is the gamelan jegog, found exclusively in the western of Jembrana.
-In jegog ensembles, the largest bass instrument from bamboo (diameter = 12 inches ; length = 10 feet).
+In jegog ensembles, the largest brass instrument from bamboo (diameter = 12 inches ; length = 10 feet).
 It can produce low tones of incredible purity and depth that can often be heard for miles around.
 The gamelan selunding is a rare and sacred ensemble, some selunding melodies are considered extremely sacred, and may not be played except on certain ritual occasions.
 The most common type of gamelan is the gong kebyar – a bronze orchestra consisting of a number of metallophones , tuned gongs, cymbals, flutes and drums.
+Now, gamelan available on TikTok music by influencer.

 Balinese Music and Dance Class – offers Balinese music and dance classes for students who wish to become fully involved with the music & dance culture of Bali.
 There are 2-week courses to learn playing the Gamelan at the Museum Seni Klasik in Klungkung which is open for all levels of experience.
 Beginners as well as “non-musicians” are welcome.